rt-net/raspimouse_sim/raspimouse_gazebo/README.en.md

 ## How to Use Examples

-### Joystick Controll
+### Joystick Control

-Operates the Raspberry Pi Mouse using a joystick controller.
+Operates using a joystick controller.

 <img src=https://rt-net.github.io/images/raspberry-pi-mouse/raspimouse_sim_joystick.gif width=500 />

 Run the following command in Terminal 1 to launch the Gazebo simulator.